adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 permitted to specify the value using a /glob setting.
 Let's implement that.

 - Edit `dispatcher-config-basic/rules/experiment_rules.json`
-- Delete its contents and replace it the following:
+- Delete its contents and replace it with the following:
 ```
 {
   "mergeMode": "EXTEND",